 If employees see that you are actively looking after their health and safety, relations and confidence will improve.
 This will lead to a more productive, more efficient workforce.

 10. Boost corporate and social responsibility

 According to a poll from YouGov Omnibus, almost 90 percent of Aussies believe that businesses have a responsibility to do social good.
 This finding suggests that Australian brands should put corporate social responsibility (CSR) at the heart of their agenda.

 Having a strong OHS management system in place is an especially important part of building your brand’s appeal.
-Over 57 percent of those surveyed said business had a responsibility to ensure that they don’t rely on harmful labor practices such as forced labour.
-An OHS management policy shows that you value the physical, social and mental wellbeing of your employees, helping you build your public image.
+Over 57 percent of those surveyed said business had a responsibility to ensure that they don’t rely on harmful labour practices such as forced labour.
+An OHS management policy shows that you value the physical, social and mental well-being of your employees, helping you build your public image.